CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 ==You will later follow this design document in order to fully integrate this feature into NodeBB.==

 Your team should start by evaluating what components of the feature have been implemented for you by the previous engineer as detailed in their [draft pull request](https://github.com/CMU-313/NodeBB/pull/186), then consider potential architectural solutions.
-It is **highly recommended** that at least one team member does a fresh clone and run the draft pull request locally to get a better understanding of the feature.
+It is **highly recommended** that at least one team member does a fresh clone and run the draft pull request locally to get a better understanding of the feature before proceeding.
+(Note: You can clone template repositories without forking them.)

 Some initial solutions to consider include: